ReactiveSets/toubkal/README.md

 Some features are still work in progress and some APIs are subject to changes meaning that Toubkal should be considered Alpha at this time.

-Toubkal should provide a functionally-rich framework by version 0.6 in March 2015 including reasonably complete documentation extracted from the code where it currently stands, and reasonably stable API.
+Toubkal should provide a functionally-rich framework by version 0.6 including reasonably complete documentation extracted from the code where it currently stands, and reasonably stable API.